 Abstract

 The first thing your reader will read (after the title) is your abstract.
 However, you need to write this last.
 Your abstract is a summary of the whole project, and will include aims and objectives, methods, results and conclusions.
 You cannot write this until you have completed your write-up.
+Read this six point checklist for writing an abstract.

 Introduction